 In 2017, Rowling earned about $95 million, which gave her the title of world’s highest-paid author and third highest-paid celebrity across all categories in the world, according to Forbes.
 That’s a step down from 2008 when she shocked the world by pulling in $300 million in one year.
 Today, she has a net worth of $1 billion thanks to the $25 billion “Harry Potter” franchise.

-Fashion icon Ralph Lauren has a net worth of $5.5 billion (according to Forbes) and retains control over the Ralph Lauren brand, worth $8.2 billion.
+Fashion icon Ralph Lauren has a net worth of $7 billion and retains control over the Ralph Lauren brand, worth $8.2 billion.
 And, his car collection is believed to be the most expensive in the world.